 Flow Maps geographically show the movement of information or objects from one location to another and their amount.
 Typically Flow Maps are used to show the migration data of people, animals and products.
 The magnitude or amount of migration in a single flow line is represented by its thickness.
 This helps to show how migration is distributed geographically.

-Flow Maps are drawn from a point of origin and branch out their "flow lines".
-Arrows can be used to show direction, or if movement is incoming or outgoing.
-Without arrows can be used to represent trade going back-and-forth.
+Flow Maps are drawn from a point of origin and branch out of their “flow lines”.
+Arrows can be used to show direction, or if the movement is incoming or outgoing.
+Drawing flow lines without arrows can be used to represent trade going back-and-forth.
 Merging/bundling flow lines together and avoiding crossovers can help to reduce visual clutter on the map.

 Movement & Flow

 Tools to Generate Visualisation